-Used to monitor your exposure to radiation while on duty, two badges are issued to each student.
-One badge is for the collar and the second badge is for the waist.
-The badges are to be worn at all times while in the clinical setting.
+Used to monitor your exposure to radiation while on duty, one badge is issued to each student.
+The badge is to be worn at all times while in the clinical setting.
 A Badge Holder is located in the 6th floor locker room.
-Badges should not be worn outside of the hospital.
-Students who are employed by the DMC within the radiology department will receive a second set of radiation badges for their paid hours.
+The badge should not be worn outside of the hospital.
+Students who are employed by the DMC within the radiology department will receive a second radiation badges for their paid hours.